Aaron Boupendza: FC Cincinnati

 In June 2023, Major League Soccer club FC Cincinnati announced they had signed Boupendza from Al-Shabab on a transfer, with the striker signing a Designated Player deal through 2025, with options for 2026 and 2027.
 He arrived after the club had sold leading striker Brenner to Udinese Calcio.
 His five regular-season goals helped the team win the Eastern Conference, including the season-clinching goal to capture the Supporters' Shield.
 On 4 November, he equalised in a 1–1 draw away to the New York Red Bulls before netting in a penalty shootout win in the first round of the 2023 MLS Cup Playoffs.

-Boupendza's contract was terminated early by Major League Soccer on 8 August 2024.
-He had been absent from club training sessions for several weeks prior to the termination.
-Boupendza had also missed several weeks of practice and play after a fight in April 2024 in which he broke his jaw.
+Boupendza's contract was terminated early by Major League Soccer on 8 August 2024, for not fulfilling contractual obligations.
+He had been involved in several incidents during his time at the club, including being suspended for returning late from international play in October 2023, being the victim of a sex tape blackmail in January 2024, and having his jaw broken by a professional boxer in a fight in April 2024.